Clinton Kelly (TV personality): Books

 In 2017 he published his memoirs as a series of essays entitled I Hate Everyone, Except You.
 Kelly described the experience of writing his memoirs: This book really was about finally allowing myself to open up to the people who watched me on television for the past 15 or so years.
 It's basically a way of me saying, “I know that you probably have an idea of who I am, and to a certain extent you’re right, but that’s not all of who I am.”
 I'm actually just kind of a regular guy who got lucky enough to have a job on television.
 And I’ve had all the kinds of crazy experiences and embarrassments that you've had in your life as well.
 This is a way for me to share myself that I feel comfortable with, especially in today's society of oversharing.

 He published Freaking Fabulous on a Budget in 2013.
 In 2010, he wrote Oh No She Didn't, telling the do's and don'ts of women's fashion.
 In 2008, Kelly wrote Freakin' Fabulous: How to Dress, Speak, Behave, Eat, Drink, Entertain, Decorate, and Generally be Better than Everyone Else.
 In 2005, Kelly and Stacy London co-wrote a book titled Dress Your Best: The Complete Guide to Finding the Style That's Right for Your Body.

 He has also created a popular web series on his social media called Basic Grammar for Basic B*****s.
 The web series is a light-hearted approach to educating people on common grammar mistakes, examples are often taken from trolls who have posted on his social media.

 Design

 His Miami home has also been featured in publications for interior design.
 He designed the space to reflect his personality and features mid-century modern designs and flea market finds.
 He and his husband renovated the space using unusual pairings with unique finds.
 “I wanted something different, something fun.”
 He approached the space with “no rules” and endeavored to mix color, texture, pattern, and shine to reflect his personality.

 Personal life

 Kelly is married to Damon Bayles, a psychologist.
 They were married in 2009 at their home in Connecticut.
-His Jack Russell terrier, Mary, is a rescue dog and is a feature of many of his social media posts.
-She passed away in May 2022.
+He had a Jack Russell terrier, Mary, who was a rescue dog and was a feature of many of his social media posts.
+She died in May 2022.
 He splits his time between Manhattan, Connecticut, and Miami Beach.